barnese3/Fly-Docs/Getting Started.md

 ### 3. Set your app property

-After you create your fly app, you will see something like... *App blue-flower-1972 created!
-Add it to your .fly.yml like: `app: blue-flower-1972`.* Navigate to your .fly.yml file and set your app property to your new app name.
+After you create your Fly app, you will see something like... *'App blue-flower-1972 created!
+Add it to your .fly.yml like: `app: blue-flower-1972`'.* Navigate to your `.fly.yml` file and set your app property to your new app name.

 ### 4. Deploy!